Skip to main content

 Controlled vs. Non-Controlled Substances

-When it comes to prescription medications, drugs are often divided into two categories: controlled and non-controlled substances.
-This division largely depends on the drug's potential for misuse or dependence.
-This results in certain medications being more thoroughly regulated.
+Prescription medications are generally divided into two categories: controlled and non-controlled substances.
+This distinction depends on the medication's potential for misuse or dependence, which means some medications are more strictly regulated than others.

 Non-Controlled Substances

-Non-controlled medications are generally prescribed for a variety of common conditions.
-These can include high blood pressure, high cholesterol, bacterial infections, and certain allergies.
-These types of medications are typically considered safe for general use under the direction of a healthcare provider and carry a lower risk of misuse or dependence.
+Non-controlled medications are generally prescribed for common conditions such as high blood pressure, high cholesterol, bacterial infections, and certain allergies.
+These medications are typically considered safe for general use under a healthcare provider's guidance and carry a lower risk of misuse or dependence.

-For instance, antibiotics used to treat bacterial infections, antihistamines for allergies, statins for managing cholesterol levels, and antihypertensives for controlling high blood pressure fall under the category of non-controlled medications.
-These medications can be prescribed without more advanced permissions, and refills are usually simple to process.
+Examples include antibiotics for bacterial infections, antihistamines for allergies, statins for managing cholesterol levels, and antihypertensives for controlling high blood pressure.
+These medications can be prescribed without special permissions, and refills are usually straightforward to process.

 Controlled Substances

 Controlled medications are regulated by the Drug Enforcement Administration (DEA) under the Controlled Substances Act.
-Medications classified as controlled substances have a higher chance of misuse and/or dependence, so they are closely monitored.
+These medications carry a higher risk of misuse or dependence, so their prescribing and use are closely monitored.

-Prescribing, dispensing, and managing controlled medications require additional precautions.
-Providers and medical practices often need to hold special certifications or permissions to prescribe these medications, and prescriptions often have stricter regulations including limits on the quantity prescribed and refill rules.
+Prescribing, dispensing, and managing controlled medications require extra precautions.
+Providers and medical practices often need special certifications or permissions to prescribe these medications.
+Prescriptions are also subject to stricter regulations, including limits on quantity and rules for refills.

 Related articles